thomasregnet/expire/README.md

 #### Time ranges

 Some rules take a time range as argument.
-Ranges may be expressed like this:
+Time ranges can be expressed like this:

 ```shell
 1 hour